-Your Best 5-Minute Legs Moves with Vegan Fitness Guru Caroline Deisler
+Your Best 5-Minute Legs Moves with Vegan Fitness Instructor Caroline Deisler

 If getting strong, toned, lean legs is one of your goals, either to feel good in your shorts, run faster, or have better balance, this is the best 5 minutes you can spend this week.

 The best way to achieve toned leg muscles is by targeting your larger muscles first, such as your glutes, hamstrings, and hip flexors that lift your legs, then work your smaller muscles after those are fatigued, including your calves and your lower leg stabilizers.
 This way you'll end up working all your muscles to their fullest and not let the larger ones take on the work of the smaller ones.
 Remember, it's often the littlest weak spot that leads to your next injury.